HelloGamesCompany/HelloEngine/SCRIPTING_INSTRUCTIONS.md

 To add inspector variables, you must find the Create"ScriptName"() function inside your script .cpp file.

-In the Create function, access the "script" variables passed as an argument.
+In the Create function, access the "script" variable passed as an argument.
 This is the ScriptComponent.

 Use any of the methods available (AddDragFloat, AddDragBoxGameObject) to add your variable into the Inspector.